-Cracking voltage 2.0V

-Full open voltage 6.0V
+Cracking voltage 2.6V Full open voltage 7.75V Coil Resistance 3.66 Ω

-Coil Resistance 5.1Ω

-CHECK OUTPUT VOLTAGE TO VALVE
+CHECK VOLTAGE AT VALVE

 Have the engine running to generate sufficient voltage (13-14V).
-As the trigger is pulled the valve voltage should start near zero, jump to the valve cracking voltage after slight trigger travel, increase steadily as the trigger is pulled, reaching the full open voltage as the trigger nears its end of travel.
+As the trigger is pulled the valve voltage should start near zero, jump to the valve cracking voltage after slight trigger travel, increase steadily as the trigger is pulled, reaching the full open voltage.

-If the input voltages are correct, check the resistance across the coil.
+If the voltages are correct, check the resistance across the coil.
 If the resistance differs significantly from the nominal resistance replace the coil.
-If the resistance is good replace the valve.